mgaborit/tidybrain/README.md

 # tidy_brain
-Little tool to facilitate taking notes and process them
+Little tool to facilitate taking and processing notes